Effective Evaluation: A Guide to Search and Recommendation Metrics

 Ranking plays a vital role in how users experience results.
 Even if relevant items are present, their position in the list influences user satisfaction.
 Metrics that consider ranking quality provide deeper insight into the system’s performance.

 Lastly, evaluation can be conducted offline using historical data and labelled ground truth or online by monitoring live user interactions.
 Offline metrics allow for controlled, repeatable testing, but may not fully capture real-world behavior.
 Online metrics, such as click-through rates and engagement, offer direct feedback from users but require careful experiment design.
+This is where managed platforms can be invaluable, as they often provide built-in A/B testing frameworks that handle the statistical complexity.

 Metrics for Search Systems